 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-Thanks to Penny in TN for writing the lessons for this Passover Lapbook.
+Thanks to Penny in TN for writing the lessons for this lapbook.

 Passover Lapbook Lessons

-Here are some sample lessons from the Passover Lapbook.
+Here are some sample lessons from the Passover study and lapbook.

 Story of Passover

 You can read the story, or just retell it in your own words.
-Your child can narrate the story with The Story of Passover Book.
+Your child can narrate the story with The Passover Story Book.

 Karpas- anherb, like parsley or celery.
 Passover is a holiday that comes in the spring.
 This vegetable represents that all life is created and sustained by the creator.